switch-blade-stuff/dpm/README.md

 The standard specifies that floating-point math functions such as `sin`, `cos`, etc. must report math errors via the mechanism specified in [math_errhandling](https://en.cppreference.com/w/cpp/numeric/math/math_errhandling).
 When `DPM_HANDLE_ERRORS` option is enabled, DPM catches and reports errors as specified by the standard, however this does reduce efficiency of math functions due to the additional safety checks.
 If performance is preferred over accuracy, disable `DPM_HANDLE_ERRORS`.
-Note that if error handling is disabled, domain checks will not be preformed.
+Note that if error handling is disabled, domain checks will not be preformed. `DPM_HANDLE_ERRORS` implies `DPM_PROPAGATE_NAN`.

 Additionally, if `DPM_PROPAGATE_NAN` option is enabled, the library guarantees that math functions will propagate any NaN inputs, which may be used as a form of error handling.
-If `DPM_PROPAGATE_NAN` is disabled, invoking math functions with `NaN` as input will result in undefined behavior unless otherwise specified.
+If both `DPM_PROPAGATE_NAN` and `DPM_HANDLE_ERRORS` are disabled, invoking math functions with `NaN` as input will result in undefined behavior unless otherwise specified.

 ### AVX512